Amazon SES to Mailtrap:

 Mailtrap uses Bearer authentication.
 So, you need to pass the API token under Authorization header of your email.

-Based on the permissions users get, they’ll be able to view, access, and/or modify specific functionalities of an app.
+Based on the permissions users get, they can view, access, and/or modify specific functionalities of an app.
 Note that a user needs Admin permissions to get authenticated and send emails via API.

 ActionMailer Balancer for smooth migration

-For Ruby on Rails applications, Mailtrap offers ActionMailer Balancer that makes the migration smooth.
-ActionMailer extension allows proportionally distributing the email sending load between two different sending services and mitigating the sending risks.
+For Ruby on Rails applications, Mailtrap offers an ActionMailer Balancer that makes the migration smooth.